Add some variety into your workouts and get a fighters body like the UFC and MMA star Conor McGregor.

 Conor McGregor is the biggest name in the UFC right now, known for his fighting ability and also his fighting tongue.

-Conor says he doesn’t like to stick to training routines, instead he does whatever he feel like at that particular time and his training includes a great deal of variety.
-Including stretching, cardio, strength building, balance training, movement training plus all the various styles of martial arts that he practices.
+Conor says he doesn’t like to stick to training routines, instead he does whatever he feel like at that particular time, and his training includes a great deal of variety.
+This includes stretching, cardio, strength building, balance training, movement training, plus all the various styles of martial arts that he practices.

 Beginner Conor McGregor Workout